-Pollutants in the land not only contaminate the land itself, but also have far-reaching consequences.
+Pollutants in the land not only contaminate the land but also have far-reaching consequences.
 Sources can be agricultural, industrial (including mining and metallurgy), and municipal wastes.
 Acid rain, the spreading of water pollution to surrounding beaches and riverbanks, litter, and even new construction sites can also be sources of land pollution.

 Chemical Effects on Life

 One of the biggest threats to the ecosystem caused by land pollution is chemical contamination.
 Plastics, toxins in wastes like anti-freeze and other chemicals seep into the ground where they remain.
 These chemicals can contaminate groundwater and the land.
 These include persistent organic pollutants (POPs) that comprise a special group of chemicals.

 Persistent Organic Pollutants Contaminate the Ground

 An International Institute Sustainable Development Bulletin (IISD) from 2019 explains that POPs are chemicals used by industry and/or in agriculture.
 These pesticides remain in the environment for a long time.